High-frequency trading

-High-frequency trading (HFT) is a type of algorithmic financial trading characterized by high speeds, high turnover rates, and high order-to-trade ratios that leverages high-frequency financial data and electronic trading tools.
-While there is no single definition of HFT, among its key attributes are highly sophisticated algorithms, co-location, and very short-term investment horizons.
-HFT can be viewed as a primary form of algorithmic trading in finance.
-Specifically, it is the use of sophisticated technological tools and computer algorithms to rapidly trade securities.
+High-frequency trading (HFT) is a type of algorithmic automated trading system in finance characterized by high speeds, high turnover rates, and high order-to-trade ratios that leverages high-frequency financial data and electronic trading tools.
+While there is no single definition of HFT, among its key attributes are highly sophisticated algorithms, co-location, and very short-term investment horizons in trading securities.
 HFT uses proprietary trading strategies carried out by computers to move in and out of positions in seconds or fractions of a second.

-In 2017, Aldridge and Krawciw estimated that in 2016 HFT on average initiated 10–40% of trading volume in equities, and 10–15% of volume in foreign exchange and commodities.
-Intraday, however, the proportion of HFT may vary from 0% to 100% of short-term trading volume.
-Previous estimates reporting that HFT accounted for 60–73% of all US equity trading volume, with that number falling to approximately 50% in 2012 were highly inaccurate speculative guesses.
+In 2016, HFT on average initiated 10–40% of trading volume in equities, and 10–15% of volume in foreign exchange and commodities.
 High-frequency traders move in and out of short-term positions at high volumes and high speeds aiming to capture sometimes a fraction of a cent in profit on every trade.
 HFT firms do not consume significant amounts of capital, accumulate positions or hold their portfolios overnight.
 As a result, HFT has a potential Sharpe ratio (a measure of reward to risk) tens of times higher than traditional buy-and-hold strategies.
 High-frequency traders typically compete against other HFTs, rather than long-term investors.
 HFT firms make up the low margins with incredibly high volumes of trades, frequently numbering in the millions.

 A substantial body of research argues that HFT and electronic trading pose new types of challenges to the financial system.
 Algorithmic and high-frequency traders were both found to have contributed to volatility in the Flash Crash of May 6, 2010, when high-frequency liquidity providers rapidly withdrew from the market.
 Several European countries have proposed curtailing or banning HFT due to concerns about volatility.
 Other complaints against HFT include the argument that some HFT firms scrape profits from investors when index funds rebalance their portfolios.

 History

 The rapid-fire computer-based HFT developed gradually since 1983 after NASDAQ introduced a purely electronic form of trading.
 At the turn of the 21st century, HFT trades had an execution time of several seconds, whereas by 2010 this had decreased to milli- and even microseconds.
-Until recently, high-frequency trading was a little-known topic outside the financial sector, with an article published by the New York Times in July 2009 being one of the first to bring the subject to the public's attention.
+At that time, high-frequency trading was still a little-known topic outside the financial sector, with an article published by the New York Times in July 2009 being one of the first to bring the subject to the public's attention.

 On September 2, 2013, Italy became the world's first country to introduce a tax specifically targeted at HFT, charging a levy of 0.02% on equity transactions lasting less than 0.5 seconds.